raickhr/shikhar.rai/content/authors/admin/_index.md

 ## About Me

 Shikhar Rai is a post doctoral investigator in Physical Oceanography department at Woods Hole Oceanographic Institution.
-His research interests include Physical Oceanography, Geophysical Fluid Dynamics, Air-Sea Interaction, Turbulence and Numerical Modeling. he uses satellite data and coupled atmosphere-ocean simulations to explore the multiscale physics of the ocean and the atmosphere.
+His research interests include Physical Oceanography, Geophysical Fluid Dynamics, Air-Sea Interaction, Turbulence and Numerical Modeling.
+He uses satellite data and coupled atmosphere-ocean simulations to explore the multiscale physics of the ocean and the atmosphere.